-Looking at point forecasts (RMSE, MAE, MAPE), the Gaussian distribution outperforms the Student t and Generalized Error Distribution (GED) in several cases and is never significantly worse.
+Looking at point forecasts (RMSE, MAE, MAPE) in Table 2, the Gaussian distribution outperforms the Student t and Generalized Error Distribution (GED) in several cases and is never significantly worse.

 This strong performance on point forecasting is in contrast to the performance when the full distribution is taken into account, e.g. better tail fitting behavior.
 The in-sample log likelihood value is much higher for the Student t distribution, a clear sign of fatter tails compared to the Gaussian distribution.
-The parameter estimates are presented in Table 3 from which we see that the degrees of freedom parameter is estimated at 7.40 indicating fatter tails than the Gaussian distribution.
-The log loss function, which is defined as minus the log of the predictive density is also lower for the Student t models.
+Parameter estimates of the best in-sample performing model are presented in Table 3 from which we see that the degrees of freedom parameter is estimated at 7.40 indicating fatter tails than the Gaussian distribution.
+The out-of-sample log loss function, which is defined as minus the log of the predictive density, is also lower for the Student t models.

-These results might be surprising at first but are actually in line with theory, since the Gaussian distribution minimizes the squared errors.
+The better performance of the Gaussian distribution on point forecasting might be surprising at first but are actually in line with theory, since the Gaussian distribution minimizes the squared errors.
 It is for the practitioner to decide which is valued higher, point forecasts or density forecasts.